adidas/api-guidelines/asynchronous-api-guidelines/kafka-asynchronous-guidelines/a_introduction/README.md

 This section is specific to the definition of API specs with [AsyncAPI](https://www.asyncapi.com/) for Kafka protocol.

-Also, take into account that across the section there will be multiple references to this [AsyncAPI reference specification](https://design.api.3stripes.io/apis/adidas/asyncapi-adoption-initiative/1.0.0) which is publicly available for reference.&#x20;
+Also, take into account that across the section there will be multiple references to this [AsyncAPI reference specification](https://design.api.3stripes.io/apis/adidas/asyncapi-adoption-initiative/1.0.0) which is publicly available for reference.

 #### Kafka to AsyncAPI concept mapping